Lukas6623/Lukas/README.md

 <b>Warning: </b>You must not use this bot for malicious purposes.
 This user bot is not a virus, but it can be used for malicious activities.
-You are responsible for all activities and your account may be blocked.
+You are responsible for all actions, for violations of Telegram rules your account may be blocked.

 <hr>